 Injections usually takes around 10-15 minutes.
 Dr. Kirman will ask you to remove your makeup and then you’ll be asked to make a facial expression while they mark the points of injection.
 You’ll feel a pinprick as the toxin is injected into your muscles with a very fine needle.
 Some areas of the face will be more painful to inject than others.

 Post-treatment you may experience redness, swelling or bruising, but you can quickly return to your regular activities so long as you avoid and strenuous workouts or activities for 24 hours.
 Lying down after injection or massaging the treated area can cause complications – you definitely don’t want it to spread – so expect to sit upright for the rest of the day.
 And no immediate naps.
-A follow-up appointment will be scheduled just to check up on you.
+A follow-up appointment will be scheduled at our Walnut Creek location just to check up on you.
 You may need a touch-up soon after your first injection to achieve your desired smoothness.

 Things To Consider

 • All potential side effects tend to be small-scale and short-lived but sometimes injections can cause a temporary and mild droopiness of the eyelid or eyebrow.

 • Sometimes bruising happens, but patients have been using it for decades without negative effects.